tau-yihouxiang/X-Ray/README.md

 ## Authors
 [Tao Hu](https://tau-yihouxiang.github.io) et al.

+## Acknowledgement
+- The model is related to [Diffusers](https://github.com/huggingface/diffusers) and [Stability AI](https://github.com/Stability-AI/generative-models);
+- The source code is mainly based on [SVD Xtend](https://github.com/pixeli99/SVD_Xtend), which can train Stable Video Diffusion from scratch.

 ## Citation
 If you find this work useful for your research, please cite our paper: